“There is no friend, as loyal as a book.” Ernest Hemingway.

 Raising a reader is the best gift you can give your child.
 Reading is one of the best habits and it keeps you away from many bad habits, like spending too much time on screens.
 So, if your child is a reader, it is likely that your child will have comparatively much less screen time, which is a boon in today’s time.

 You might have heard your relatives and friends giving you many suggestions on reading books to your child.
-If they are in favor of it, they are right.
+If they are in favour of it, they are right.
 Raising a good reader needs, commitment, planning, and good books.
 If you have it all your child will be in love with books.

 Reading helps in enhancing the child’s imagination and creativity.
 Your child might get hooked on one single book, and it is okay.
 You can read the book twice, thrice, or any number of times your child wants you to read it.
 Here are some tips to raise a good reader: